-In addition to gender diversity, the Board Diversity Policy addresses diversity in expertise, nationality, ethnicity, gender and age group.
-Diversity on the Board is illustrated in the infographics and tables on pages 77 and 78 of this Annual Report.
+In addition to gender diversity, the Board Diversity Policy addresses diversity in expertise, nationality, cultural ethnicity, gender and age group.
+Diversity on the Board is illustrated in the infographics and tables on pages 74 to 76 of this Annual Report.